D. Sankey Limited - Terms & Conditions of Business

 Notwithstanding the above, if you have instructed our serviceman to proceed with the initial treatment associated with this contract and the contract is then terminated, the cost of the materials and labour will still be charged.

-8.5 Contracts may be terminated at the end of the first year period or subsequent quarter period by giving written notice one full quarter in advance to the company.
+8.4 Contracts may be terminated at the end of the first year period or subsequent quarter period by giving written notice one full quarter in advance to the company in writing by post or by hand.
+Notice given to terminate a service is not valid by email.

 9.0 General Agreement